 – Interview the people who will use it.

-– Analyze business forms, such as invoices, hours worked templates, surveys.
+– Analyze business forms, such as invoices, hours worked templates, and surveys.

 – Examine any existing data system (including physical and digital files).